 1966 — The Reason Why (Dale Hawkins, Jerry Strickland, Don Griffin) — recorded by the Dolls

 1966 — Everydays (Stephen Stills)

 1973 — Do You Know Where You’re Going To (m.
 Michael Masser, w.
 Gerry Goffin) — original lyric recorded by Thelma Houston in 1973

 1973 — Always Friends (Jeri Dreifuss)

-* “Our Winter Love” is a special case in which two of the three vocal versions that I am aware of appear to use partly garbled and incoherent versions of the original lyric, a set of circumstances which I’ve addressed and attempted to remedy.
-Lyrics available elsewhere online compound the problem by providing, for a couple of central lines, incorrect readings of the (wrong) words actually sung by the artists.
+* “Our Winter Love” is a special case in which multiple recordings by major artists appear to use partly garbled and incoherent versions of the original lyric, leading to proliferation of transcriptions these mangled versions at hundreds of sites, a set of circumstances which I’ve addressed and attempted to remedy.

 “Everydays” is another case in which problems with getting the lyric straight may have been a factor in its remaining in relative obscurity.